samo-sato/jasma-server-monitoring/README.md

     3. Install dependency packages using `npm install` command within project directory

 3. ### Set environment variables
-There are two required sets of environment variables:
+This application requires two sets of environment variables, some of which must be defined before starting:

+  - **Exposed environment variables** with `REACT_APP_` prefix **Warning:** *"Exposed" variables are publicly accessible and should not contain sensitive information.
+Note that some of these variables are accessed both by frontend and backend using [`dotenv`] module.*

   - **Hidden environment variables** with `JASMA_` prefix **Warning:** *"Hidden" variables contain sensitive data.*
-List of required *"hidden"* environment variables, with description and examples can be found in `/backend/.env.example` file.
-Cut and paste these variables to OS specific file designated for environment variables.
-For example in Linux Mint 20 Mate, these variables can be stored in the `~/.bashrc` or `/etc/environment` files.

-  - **Exposed environment variables** with `REACT_APP_` prefix **Warning:** *"Exposed" variables can be read by anyone with access to web UI.
-Do not store sensitive information in these variables.
-Also, some of these variables are being accessed not only from frontend side, but also are utilized by the backend using [`dotenv`](https://www.npmjs.com/package/dotenv) module.*
-Empty file for *"exposed"* environment variables is located at `/.env`.
-Use `/.env.example` file as a reference to help you populate your own `/.env` file with required *"exposed"* variables.

-**Note:** *After both "hidden" and "exposed" variables are set, use `source` command to apply the changes.
-For example `source ~/.bashrc` and `source /.env`.
-Make sure that node's [`process.env`](https://nodejs.org/api/process.html#processenv) property has access to these variables.*
+### How to set environment variables
+All environment variables are source from file `.env`.
+Create this file by copying and renaming `.env.example` which already includes all necessary environment variables and descriptions.
+Many variables already have default values, but those without a pre-assigned value and marked as *MANDATORY* must be assigned one before starting the application.

 4. ### Create database tables
-Run file `/backend/db/create_tables.js`.
+Run file `backend/db/create_tables.js`.
 This will create a database file in the same directory filled with tables necessary for the app.

 5. ### Seed database tables and choose password
-Run file `/backend/db/seed_tables.js`.
+Run file `backend/db/seed_tables.js`.
 This will ask you to write the password to console.
 Write password and hit enter.
 You will use this password later to log in to the web UI as the master user.
 After password is accepted, the tables will be filled with first data.

 6. ### Deploying under base-path URL (optional)
 In case of deployment under specific path, for example https://www.example.org/jasma, the following steps should be taken: